 - Create a healthy self-care routine.

-I wrote about how to create a self-care routine here and you can also get some ideas in this post.
-I think it’s important we make ourselves a priority because if we are happy and healthy we are more of help to others.
+I think it’s important we make ourselves a priority because if we are happy, healthy and if we avoid stress we are more of help to others.
 I always say that you can’t save anyone if you are dead.
 It’s true.

 These are all the things I wish I did when I was transitioning.
 Sure, I enjoyed that phase and it was fun, but I also experienced so many negative emotions because I didn’t know how to handle all the cruelty I was now exposed to.